History & Staff

-Mallory Henderson officially joined the Henderson Team in 2016, but as Greg and Marla’s daughter, she has been involved with the family business in one way or another all her life.
+Mallory Henderson-Morris officially joined the Henderson Team in 2016, but as Greg and Marla’s daughter, she has been involved with the family business in one way or another all her life.

-Mallory and her son, Ryker, live in Pekin and are members of Saint Paul United Church of Christ.
+Mallory, her husband, Cody Morris, and their son, Ryker, live in Pekin and are members of Saint Paul United Church of Christ.
 She is also a member of the American Legion Auxiliary.
 She is currently continuing her education while working at the funeral home.
-Mallory hopes to pursue her career in funeral service, while gaining practical experience in the day-to-day operations of the funeral home.
+Mallory is a Mortuary Science Student at Carl Sandburg College in Galesburg.
+She enjoys balancing being a wife, mother, and student while gaining practical experience in the day-to-day operations of the funeral home.

 “It’s been a life long dream to be involved in my family business.
 The opportunity to interact with and serve the families who place their trust in us is both humbling and gratifying.
 Knowing that I am part of a team that is dedicated to service is very rewarding.”

-When Mallory is not serving families, she enjoys spending time with her son, Ryker and fiancée, Cody Morris, and traveling.
+When Mallory is not serving families, she enjoys spending time with her husband and son, and traveling.

 John Geiser, Funeral Assistant

 John started working with the Henderson family in November, of 2006.
 He has found his place here to be very rewarding, in that he helps care for families in their time of need.

 John is a graduate of Springfield High School, class of 1968, and a graduate of Illinois State University, class of 1972.